electron-userland/electron-builder/docs/README.md

     To ensure your native dependencies are always matched electron version, simply add script `"postinstall": "electron-builder install-app-deps"` to your `package.json`.

-5. If you have native addons of your own that are part of the application (not as a dependency), add `"nodeGypRebuild": true` to the `build` section of your development `package.json`.
+5. If you have native addons of your own that are part of the application (not as a dependency), set [nodeGypRebuild](/configuration#Configuration-nodeGypRebuild) to `true`.
-   :bulb: Don't [use](https://github.com/electron-userland/electron-builder/issues/683#issuecomment-241214075) [npm](http://electron.atom.io/docs/tutorial/using-native-node-modules/#using-npm) (neither `.npmrc`) for configuring electron headers.
-Use `electron-builder node-gyp-rebuild` instead.

 6. Install the [required system packages](multi-platform-build.md) if you are not on macOS 10.12+.

 Please note that everything is packaged into an asar archive [by default](configuration/configuration.md#Configuration-asar).

 For an app that will be shipped to production, you should sign your application.
-See [Where to buy code signing certificates](code-signing.md#where-to-buy-code-signing-certificate).
+See [Where to buy code signing certificates](/code-signing.md#where-to-buy-code-signing-certificate).

 ## Programmatic Usage
 See `node_modules/electron-builder/out/index.d.ts`.
 Typings for TypeScript is provided.